 While acknowledging the Second Amendment rights of all citizens, gun violence remains a persistent and disturbing public safety issue.
 Its impact is most keenly felt by minority communities but has touched a broad cross section of our country.
 Guns kill over 30,000 people in the U.S. each year; in 2014, according to the Centers for Disease Control & Prevention, over 33,500 people were killed by a gun, up from a 15 year average of 33,500.

-In 2017, the Florida Legislature considered laws to permit open carry, campus carry, expansion of the Stand Your Ground law, and elimination of gun-free zones, as well as expanded background checks and a ban on semi-automatic assault weapons.
+In 2018, the Florida Legislature considered laws to permit open carry, campus carry and elimination of gun-free zones, as well as expanded background checks and a ban on semi-automatic assault weapons.
 With pressure from the public after the 14 Feb Parkland shooting, legislation was passed at the end of the legislative session raising the minimum age to purchase all guns, increasing the waiting period for permit issuance, banning bump stocks, and expansion of law enforcement powers to seize firearms in cases where the owner poses a threat to themselves or others.
 At the federal level, the new administration supports federally mandated concealed carry reciprocity.
-Passed by the U.S. House but not yet taken up by the Senate, this “national reciprocity act,” taking from the states their right to design concealed carry laws.
+Passed by the U.S. House but not yet taken up by the Senate, this “national reciprocity act,” takes from the states their right to design concealed carry laws.

 LWVSPA’s Gun Safety Action Team has a commitment to evidence-based research and has developed an education campaign to provide you with the facts you need to know.
 We’ve developed over 20 fact sheets, linked from the pages below, on issues that inform our work with the Legislature and in the community.
 Our work is based on timely, authoritative research and reflects the non-partisan position of the Florida and U.S. League of Women Voters, as well as the FL Coalition to Prevent Gun Violence.